slekkala1/Crane/REPORT.md

 The last application processes a stream of baseball data.
 It finds all players in the dataset that have hit at least 10 homeruns in a season, and outputs their name along with the homerun total.
 Their name is found using a join bolt - players names are stored as ids in the streaming data, so this is joined with a dataset that contains their real name and id.

+Upon failure of machines that are assigned as workers, the application will replay to ensure no tuples are lost

 DATA: